 Team 569 was started by Kevin Bradley in 2007.
 Our robotics team started out as just a club and no knowledge of robotics.
 We started with tournaments for fun, but it soon became much more than just a hobby for the students.
-Since then, we have qualified for the Vex Robotics World Championships every year and we even won in 2012.
+Since then, we have qualified for the Vex Robotics World Championships all but one year and we even won in 2012.
 We plan to produce the same results in the future.

 To help organize our large teams, we divide ourselves up into departments, allowing us to accomplish more things quicker.
 Our departments often include the programmers, builders, and media.
 Builders are in charge of the overall robot design and, of course, building the robot.
 Programmers type the code for the robot such as driver controls and autonomous, along with the programming skills challenge.
 Media works on our team’s image, AKA: the poster board, website, and social media.
 Using these departments as well as using the Project lead the way flow chart allows us to be the most effective in everything we do.

 2012 World Champions.
 2015 State Champions.
 Two mentors.
 Three Amaze awards.
 Four current teams.
 Five Excellence awards.
 Six original members.
 Seven tournaments this school year.
 Eight trips to the State Championships.
-Ten appearances at the World Championships.
+Fourteen appearances at the World Championships.

 We started in spring 2007, as an after school club meant to prepare students for a third year engineering course.
 Our first tournament we won second place out of 24 in the FRC game Hangin’-A-Round.
 In the next FRC game, Quad Quandary, we won first place out of 31 and then again in VEX Robotics Bridge Battle.
 Our first World Championships was for Bridge Battle.
 In the 2008 game Elevation, we went to the semifinals at the Championship of the Americas.
 In 2010, two of our teams, 569 and 569C, qualified for the Clean Sweep World Championships.
 In Roundup, our teams ,569A and 569B, qualified for the World Championships in Orlando, Florida.
 Gateway, once again, led two of our teams to the Anaheim World Championships.
 That year our team 569A took the World Championships by storm, and won the three day event.
 2013 was the first year all three teams qualified for the Sack Attack World Championships.
 We did this again in 2014 for Toss Up, but first we had to go through the California State Championships to qualify.
 We started off as a team consisting of six members and have grown in size to sixty members!
 Robotics is rapidly growing and improving each year!